 07 of 10

 Tender suckling lamb roast is a favorite dish of the region of Castilla in Central Spain.
-It is roasted until crispy on the outside and so tender on the inside that it almost falls off the bone.
+Roasted until crispy on the outside and tender on the inside, the meat falls off the bone.
 It's easy to make, you need just lamb, lard and salt and an adequate roasting pan.

 08 of 10